Gratheon/website/about/🌻 Purpose/🌻 Purpose.md

 ![](img/artjom-exhausted.png)

 ### Elevator pitch
-honey. beekeeping is hard.
-📢 5 years ago I became a beekeeper to improve pollination of my garden and get more apples.
+📢 Do you love honey?
+5 years ago I became a beekeeper to improve pollination of my garden and get more apples.
 To me, bees are also a cute pet like a cat

 Soon enough I understood that bees can experience [🧶 Swarming](../🌨️%20Problems/🧶%20Swarming.md) and [🦀 Infestations](../🌨️%20Problems/🦀%20Infestations.md) and I need to inspect bees on a weekly basis, otherwise they die over the winter and I would lose 300 euros for a single colony.